NixOS/nixos-weekly/README.md

 ## Want to help shape NixOS weekly?

 NixOS weekly is a community driven project.
-Everybody in NixOS community is extremly busy and nobody alone can afford to monitor what is happening.
+Everybody in NixOS community is extremely busy and nobody alone can afford to monitor what is happening.
 The only way to avoid burnout is to do it together.

 Ways to contribute: